quincylin1/futubot/README.md

 python tools/main.py configs/futubot_config.py --display-all-cols
 ```

-to display results on terminal, or:
+to display results on terminal, or

 ```shell
 python tools/app.py configs/futubot_config.py --display-all-cols
 ```

-which runs FutuBot with a real-time dashboard.
+which shows the results on a real-time dashboard.

 ## Contributing